davdar/maam/writeup/paper.markdown

 especially as languages and analyses grow and change.
 Even more, we want to avoid reconstructing complicated _proofs_ that such changes require.
-Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction--we extend the well-known structure of monad transformer to that of _Galois transformer_.
+Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction by extending the well-known structure of monad transformer to that of _Galois transformer_.

 There are two monadic effects used in our monadic interpreter: state and